"Micropolis" Micro City Standard

 Download a Model File!

-We have put together a generic model of the base module in LEGO Digital Designer so anyone can get started building their own Micropolis right away.
+We have put together a generic model of the base module so anyone can get started building their own Micropolis right away.
+This file was originally generated by LEGO Digital Designer, but can be imported by BrickLink Studio.

 Bluff and Waterfront Modules